 Moving to Al-Khobar

 Al-Khobar, conveniently located between Dammam and Dhahran, is one of the three main cities in the Eastern Province, and is the area’s centre of export-import activity.
-Formerly a tiny fishing port, the discovery of oil transformed the village nearly overnight into the commercial hub of the region and a gateway to Bahrain and the Gulf.
+Formerly a tiny fishing port, the discovery of oil transformed the village nearly overnight into a commercial hub of the region and a gateway to Bahrain and the Gulf.

-Expats moving to Al-Khobar will find themselves living in what’s thought to be the most attractive of the Eastern Province centres, and will likely be provided accommodation in any one of the nearby surrounding expat compounds (some with a mere six units and some with hundreds of units).
-Expat should keep in mind that it’s best to live as close as possible to their place of work, due to the traffic and erratic driving behaviour of others.
+Expats moving to Al-Khobar will find themselves living in what is considered the most attractive of the Eastern Province centres, and will likely be provided accommodation in any one of the nearby surrounding expat compounds (which range in size from six to hundreds of units).
+Expats should keep in mind that it’s best to live as close as possible to their place of work, due to the traffic and erratic driving behaviour of others.

 The city is home to many of the country’s major banks, substantial public and private hospitals, fine hotels and an array of shopping options where foreigners can find an extensive offering of goods and products, including British and American foods, and even Venezuelan and Korean foods.
 Western pharmaceuticals may be the only product difficult to acquire.

-Due to the Western influence, Al-Khobar is the most liberal of all the cities in the Eastern Province.
-Western expat women do not need to cover their heads here, though in Dammam, the seat of government in the Eastern Province, they should consider doing so as a sign of respect.
+Al-Khobar is the most liberal of all the cities in the Eastern Province.
+Western expat women typically do not need to cover their heads here, though in Dammam, the seat of government in the Eastern Province, they should consider doing so as a sign of respect.

-The northernmost expat-friendly Eastern Province is Jubail, which is located on the Persian Gulf.
-The expat community in this tiny beach town is small and tightknit.
+The northernmost expat-friendly centre in the Eastern Province is Jubail, also located on the Persian Gulf.
+The expat community in this tiny beach town is small and tight-knit.
 The majority of expats moving to Jubail are those who have received job offers from large companies in the petrochemical sector.

 Housing in Jubail for Western expats is hard to come by because of the security requirements, and it’s advisable to use a relocation consultant for assistance.

-Al Hasa is the oldest oasis in the Kingdom, and with its history comes a staunch conservatism.
-Expat women should therefore make themselves aware of local customs and be as open minded as possible
+Al-Hasa is the oldest oasis in the Kingdom, and with its history comes a staunch conservatism.
+Expat women should do their best to learn about local customs and expectations of women.

 "I think living in the Eastern province is the best.
 I've heard it's a little bit more relaxed than the rest of the country and it's close to Bahrain."
 See why American expat Terri enjoys life in Dhahran.